alibenra/Climate-and-Debt/writing/main.typ

 \

-_Pricing Framework._ #h(0.5cm) In this model economy, we assume that investors are risk-neutral.
-This assumption allows for tractability and to isolate the impact of the design of climate-contingent instruments on default risk when compared to the literature.
-Therefore, governments choose next-period debt issuance given a price level which will be set by lenders who can purchase or sell bonds at the risk-free rate $r$.
-Investors are assumed to possess perfect information about the economy’s output process, including the materialization of macroeconomic and hurricane shocks.
-Therefore, they determine the bond price function $q(b', y, h)$ based on the size of of new debt issuance $b'$, as well as in terms of the observed level of income and hurricane shock at every period, given that the government's incentives to default will depend on all three elements.
+_Timing of decisions._ #h(0.5cm) Within each period, the government first starts with asset #box[position $b$].
+It observes the income and hurricane shock and consequently decides whether to repay or to default on its outstanding debt.
+If the government chooses to repay, then taking the bond price function $q(b', y)$ as given, it selects the optimal level of next-period asset position $b'$ to maximize household utility.
+Consumption subsequently materializes based on the chosen debt issuance and realized output.

 \

+_Pricing Framework._ #h(0.5cm) In this model economy, we assume that investors are risk-neutral, allowing for tractability and enabling the analysis to focus on how climate-contingent debt instruments influence default risk.
+Therefore, governments choose next-period debt issuance given a price level which is set by lenders who can purchase or sell bonds at the risk-free #box[rate $r$].
+Investors are assumed to possess perfect information about the economy’s output process, including the materialization of exogenous macroeconomic and hurricane shocks.
+However, since hurricane shocks are i.i.d. and do not inform the likelihood of future disaster realizations, bond prices do not need to be conditioned on current hurricane shock $h$.
+Instead, the bond price function is defined as $q(b', y)$, reflecting that future default probabilities depend on the distribution of next-period output, which influenced by today's income level $y$.
+Thus, while hurricane shocks affect current output and utility, they do not enter the pricing equation, which is fully characterized by the chosen next-period asset position $b'$ and the persistent macroeconomic shock $y$.

+\

 _Resource Constraints._ #h(0.5cm) Following convention, a negative bond position $b'<0$ implies that the government entered into a debt contract.

 In the repayment branch of the model, the government repays its debt and uses borrowing to smooth consumption.
 As such, the resoucre constraint following a repayment decision is:
-$ c = y dot h + b - q(b', y, h) [b' - (1-psi)b] $
+$ c = y dot h + b - q(b', y) [b' - (1-psi)b] $
 \

 In the default branch, the governemnt does not repay its debts, suffers from default output costs, and is excluded from international markets.
 However, it may still be subject to a hurricane shock.
-Thereofre, its resource constraint becomes:
+Therefore, its resource constraint becomes:
 $ c = y^("def") dot h $

-\

-_Timing of decisions._ #h(0.5cm) Within each period, the government first starts with asset #box[position $b$].
-It observes the income and hurricane shock and consequently decides whether to repay or to default on its debt.
-If the government chooses to repay, then taking $q(b', y, h)$ as given, it selects the optimal size of next-period asset position $b'$ to maximize household utility, and consumption subsequently materializes.

 \